backstage/backstage/beps/0002-dynamic-frontend-plugins/README.md

 **The level of compatibility has to be tested.** Before then, no decision in regards to which implementation(s) will be used should be made.
 The chosen tool, or their mix, will shape the design and implementation.

-That said, packages from the `@module-federation/*` organization should have higher priority as they are based directly on the module federation concepts and are wll supported.
+That said, packages from the `@module-federation/*` organization should have higher priority as they are based directly on the module federation concepts and are well supported.

 ### Plugin integration into shell applications